-Important Notice - Recording Fee Change - Effective October 9, the cost to record a document will increase $1.
-The Washington State legislature increased a surcharge during the 2015 legislative session that funds the Washington State Heritage Center.
-Please refer to the Recording Division Schedule of Fees effective October 9for complete recording fee information.
+Important Notice - Recording Fee Change - Effective June 7, the cost to record a document will increase $25.
+The Washington State legislature passed surcharges during the 2018 legislative session that support homeless and affordable housing initiatives.
+Please refer to the Recording Division Schedule of Recording Fees effective June 7 for complete recording fee information.

 Once a document is recorded, the images and index information will be available for viewing online the next business day.
 Due to the privacy concerns of many citizens, the Auditor’s Office has removed document types from our website that contain sensitive information such as social security numbers.
 Though you will not be able to view the scanned document, you will still have access to the indexing information and may obtain copies in the Auditor's Office.

 - How to record a document

 - Online recording options (eRecording)

 Certain documents must be reviewed for excise tax by the county Treasurer's Office before they can be presented for recording.
 View a list of documents requiring Treasurer's Office review.